TritonDataCenter/sdcadm/README.md

 The detailed list of commands to run in order to verify that we can proceed with the upgrade is:

+    sdcadm self-update
     sdcadm update --all --just-images
     sdcadm update manatee --just-images
     sdcadm update zookeeper --just-images

-Of course, this assumes that you already setup a zookeeper cluster using `sdcadm post-setup`; if that's not the case, you can just skip that step.
+If you have not configured an SDC zookeeper cluster, you can skip the `update zookeeper` step above.

 ## Download everything before running the upgrades